It was sometime in the evening of August 16, 2018 that Selma Blair's life changed for good.

-Though, since she does look and sound so different now, Arthur has taken to curling up alongside his mama.
+Though, since she did look and sound so different, Arthur had taken to curling up alongside his mama.
 "He wants to be closer to my body more, and I can tell he wants to make sure I'm still here inside," she told Vanity Fair.
 "I used to be so athletic with him.
 Now I fall in front of him."

 Through it all, Blair's been forthright about her new reality and taken a moment that might break one's spirit and only let it fuel her.
-As the fashion-forward star's limited mobility has made adapting her style difficult, she's already got an idea for a solution.
+As the fashion-forward star's limited mobility made adapting her style difficult, she had an idea for a solution.
 "I would like to partner with someone like Christian Siriano on a line for everyone—not just people who necessarily need adaptive clothing, but for those who want comfort, too," she told Vanity Fair.
 "It can still be chic.
 You shouldn't have to sacrifice style.
 Like, let's get elastic waistbands to look a little bit better."